mendel5/windows/README.md

 - https://account.microsoft.com/devices/content Devices linked to the Microsoft Store

 ## Remove or uninstall Cortana
-- Right click on the Windows icon in the bottom left
+- Right-click on the Windows icon in the bottom left.
-- Click on `Windows PowerShell (Administrator)`
+- Click on `Windows PowerShell (Administrator)`.
 - Copy the following command:

 ```
 Get-AppxPackage -AllUsers Microsoft.549981C3F5F10 | Remove-AppxPackage
 ```

-- Paste it in the Windows PowerShell by pressing `Right click` (mouse)
+- Paste it in the Windows PowerShell by pressing `Right-click` (mouse).
-- Press Enter
+- Press Enter.

-If the command above does not work, try one of these commands:
+If the command above does not work, try this command:
 ```
 Get-AppxPackage *Microsoft.549981C3F5F10* -AllUsers | Remove-AppxPackage
 ```

 ## Remove or uninstall Xbox
 Similar to the description above.

+Be careful with this command.

 ```
 Get-AppxPackage *Xbox* | Remove-AppxPackage
 ```